Riak is an open source, distributed database. Riak is architected for:

 If a node fails or is partitioned from the rest of the cluster, a neighboring node will take over its storage operations.
 When the failed node returns, the updates received by the neighboring node are handed back to it.
 This ensures availability for writes or updates, and happens automatically.

-When you add nodes, data is rebalanced automatically with no downtime.
+Unlike other NoSQL solutions, Riak enables you to scale up/down easily.
+Growing your cluster doesn’t require increasing your operational staff.
+When you add or delete nodes, data is rebalanced automatically with no downtime.
 Developers don’t need to deal with the underlying complexity of what data is where.
 Any node can accept and route requests.

 Stats and DTrace Support

 Basho takes pride in developing, releasing and supporting open source projects, and nurturing and building communities around them.
 Get connected with us on Twitter, LinkedIn, IRC or Facebook.
 Make sure to sign up for the Riak users mailing list.
-You can also join one of our user groups, with locations in San Francisco, New York, London, Boston, Portland, Amsterdam, Brazil, Munich, and more.
 Riak is one of our most popular pieces of code, but it’s by no means the only one.
 If you want to browse all of Basho’s code, visit our Github account.